 I highly recommend doing the hike down into the valley and on to the beach, where you can relax and enjoy a relatively crowd-free beautiful beach.
 The hike is 0.6 miles each way, but it’s steep!
 Most hikers complete one way in 25 minutes, so allow about 90 minutes for the hike overall.

-Enjoy Your Big Island Itinerary with a Luau For DInner
+Enjoy Your One Week Big Island Itinerary with a Luau For DInner

 No 7 day Big Island itinerary would be complete without a luau!
 So tonight, plan on enjoying the Hawaiian culture by doing just that.